 So in an effort to ditch the extremely high coverage foundations, I've turned to the Korean philosophy and principles on achieving beautiful skin.

-So after reading various posts and watching some youtube clips on this, the basics I have found out is that is a rather lengthy skincare routine (and a philosophy on skin) that is focused on making sure the skin is fully cleansed and then very hydrated.
+The Korean 10-Step method is a rather lengthy skincare routine (and a philosophy) that is focused on making sure the skin is fully cleansed and then very hydrated.
 The Cleanse, Tone and Moisturise routine is just the basis for this routine, with many many steps under each of those.

-So here is how I’ve decided to adopt this routine for my own skin which ranges from oily to dry but is also sensitive to adding too many crazy products.
+My skin ranges from oily to dry but is also sensitive to adding too many products.
 I found that swapping a few of the steps according to how my skin feels that day (and also how much time I have) means that I am still following the basic principles, but it is better tailored to my skin.

-I see this step as removing the top layer of whatever is on your face.
+This step removes the top layer of whatever is on your face.
 Makeup, dirt, oil.
 Initially, I used Micellar Water to remove makeup, or even just excess oils when I wake-up in the morning, and I feel this works nicely for my skin.

 I still use Micellar Water, but I do try and swap this for my Liz Earle Cleanse and Polish which is a cream cleanser.
 I also use it with the hot cloth, which acts as a gentle exfoliator as well as cleanses.